 - Lavender body & home products

 - Online ordering and delivery/shipping

 Sleepy Bees Lavender Farm is bringing fresh, beautiful and relaxing lavender to Southeast Nebraska!
 Lavender is typically grown in France, Italy or California- places with a Mediterranean climate -however by growing cold-hardy varieties of Lavender and protecting them during the winter with mulch and row cover, Jerry and Holly McCabe are harvesting large quantities on their farm just south of Lincoln.
-Hundreds of shrub-like lavender plants grow in tidy rows around their Cortland, Nebraska farm.
+Hundreds of shrub-like lavender plants grow in tidy rows around their Firth, Nebraska farm.
 When Lavender blooms honeybees from their hives visit the flowers, collecting pollen and nectar for their colonies.
 The McCabes then harvest a portion of the honey to use and sell.
 Did you know that the flavor of honey depends on the flowers a bee visits?
 Lavender honey has a taste unlike anything you've ever tried - a very special treat!

 "We have approx 2 acres of lavender grown naturally with no pesticides or herbicides.
 We have fresh and dried lavender, culinary lavender and bath, body and home products."